-TRADITIONS are not to Preserve the ASHES; but to PASS on the FLAME. – Gaustav Mahler
+TRADITIONS are not to Preserve the ASHES, but to PASS on the FLAME.Gustav Mahler

 Why Traditions –

-Are Traditions in Family really needed?
+Are Traditions in the Family really needed?

 A family is the most important part of our life, friends, relations, society, etc so why not traditions!
 People have different views on the word – TRADITION.
 Some call it regressive, mandate, or forced down.
-But for me, traditions are just about passing the baton to next in the LINE.
+But for me, traditions are just about passing the baton to the next in the LINE.

 Traditions keep us together

-Recently we celebrated ‘Karwa-Chauth’ were Indian ladies observe a whole day fasting (no water or food) for a long life of their partners.
+Recently we celebrated ‘Karwa-Chauth’ where Indian ladies observe a whole day fasting (no water or food) for the long life of their partners.
 We had a huge war of words on social media channels about this ‘ritual’.
-Gave it many names, but I am sure if you ask the ladies who observe this fast – ‘Why do you observe this fast?’
+Many women groups called this tradition regressive, illogical, and many other adjectives.
+But I am sure if you ask the ladies who observe this fast, why they really fast, for the long age of their spouses or following just a ritual blindly?
 The answer would be – ‘I like doing it!’.

 Traditions keep the family together

-This time on Diwali; instead of the traditional attire for special occasions – A Saree, I wore an Indian Ethnic dress – Anarkali suit.
+This time on Diwali; instead of the traditional attire for special occasions – a Saree, I wore an Indian Ethnic dress – Anarkali suit.
 It’s just a small change, but for many families, these small tweaks become reasons of feuds.
 Hence, it’s important that we keep the traditions alive and not the other way around.

 Traditions expand cultural belonging